-- Older Than Feudalism: The Roman Republic had a very detailed legal system, but unfortunately many of the lictors, assessors and praetors were so corrupt or hungry for patronage that the system could often be bent.
+- Older Than Feudalism: The Roman Republic had a very detailed legal system, but unfortunately many of the lictors, assessors and praetors were so corrupt or hungry for patronage (or popularity, since these guys were almost all politicians and needed votes) that the system could often be bent.
 Thus, Roman trials often were the thrilling Xanatos Speed Chess portrayed by Hollywood.
 The famous trial of Gaius Licinius Verres by Marcus Tullius Cicero is a brilliant example:

 - To begin with, the people of Sicily moved to have Verres tried for extortion (his tyrannical misrule of Sicily was notorious).
 Verres, putting his stolen money to good use, contracted Quintus Hortensius Hortalus to represent him, widely known as the finest lawyer in Rome.
 The citizens, feeling rather apprehensive about this, spoke to an unorthodox but rising star of the Roman bar, Marcus Tullius Cicero.